Blooket-API/BlooketJS/README.md

 [![Issues][issues-shield]][issues-url]

 # BlooketJS 💻
 BlooketJS is the first API Wrapper for Blooket — Built by Developers for Developers.
+Create Blooket Bots to automatically get every single answer correct & more.

 # Basic Example
 ```js